jnguyen0004/Maho-the-Witch/README.md

 Heavily followed tutorial created by Pandemonium for the game's core mechanics.
 Followed tutorial by Brackeys for the main menu.
 Sound assets were taken from Kirby's Adventure :).

+Notes:
+Changes made from the one-pager include:
+- the removal of parrying in favor of a focus on platforming and magic attacking.
+- omission of the "hover dash" technique"
+- omission of planned cutscenes and story